President and CEO

 A Cree born in Grand Rapids, Manitoba, Ovide is a lawyer, writer and skilled and resolute negotiator, committed to the belief that getting constitutional recognition of Aboriginal Rights is the necessary first step to solving the problems of Indigenous peoples.
 Ovide is best known as the former National Chief of the Assembly of First Nations (AFN) during the Meech Lake Accord debates.
 Following his second term as AFN National Chief, among other activities on behalf of First Nations, he went on to serve as Chief of the Misipawistik Cree Nation from 2005 to 2011.
 Ovide is the recipient of several awards and honorary degrees and continues to advocate for the rights of Canada’s Indigenous peoples and to be active in both federal and provincial public affairs.

 John Giokas is a retired, bilingual lawyer who worked in criminal and Aboriginal law and policy for thirty years.
-Half that time was spent in the private practice of law, as legal counsel at the federal Justice Department and as the Director of Legislation and Law Reform at the Canadian Bar Association.
-For the rest of his career he worked as a consultant for several federal government departments including Justice Canada, Public Safety, Canadian Heritage and Indigenous and Northern Affairs.
+Half that time was spent as legal counsel in private practice, legal counsel at the federal Justice Department and as Director of Legislation and Law Reform at the Canadian Bar Association.
+For the rest of his career, he worked on contract for several federal government departments, including Justice Canada, Public Safety, Canadian Heritage and Indigenous and Northern Affairs Canada.

-He has also worked as a policy advisor in the offices of two ministers of Indigenous Affairs and consulted with three Aboriginal organizations (Assembly of First Nations, Congress of Aboriginal Peoples and the Manitoba Metis Association), two commissions of inquiry (Royal Commission on Aboriginal Peoples and the Indian Claims Commission) and a Canadian Heritage task force on Aboriginal languages.
-He has published extensively in print and in electronic form in the fields of Aboriginal law and policy, has testified before parliamentary committees on many occasions and is a registered lobbbyist.
+John has also worked as a special advisor to two ministers of Indigenous Affairs and has worked on contract for three Indigenous organizations (Assembly of First Nations, Congress of Aboriginal Peoples and the Manitoba Metis Association), two commissions of inquiry (Royal Commission on Aboriginal Peoples and the Indian Claims Commission) and a Canadian Heritage task force on Aboriginal languages.
+He has published extensively in print and in electronic form in the fields of Indigenous law and policy, has testified before parliamentary committees on many occasions and has served as the registered lobbyist for QPA.

 COMMUNICATIONS AND MEDIA SPECIALIST